 DFW had another record-breaking year according to the December Market Update released by NTREIS.
 The local housing demand remained incredibly strong in 2017, even in the face of higher mortgage rates that are likely to increase further in 2018.

 Home building and selling professionals are both cautiously optimistic for the year ahead.
-Housing and economic indicators give reason for this optimism, with or without new federal tax legislation. home prices didn't stop the market from growing in 2017.
+Housing and economic indicators give a reason for this optimism, with or without new federal tax legislation. home prices didn't stop the market from growing in 2017.